astrowonk/mastodon_archive_reader/README.md

 ### TODO

 * Figure out the list of dictionaries in the `attachments` portion of the JSON file and embed media attachments in the Dash app.
+* Add some advanced search to the dash app such as supporting date range.